If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 2. Dive into website design, domain name & photography

-If you’re looking to start a coaching business in the online world, then your website will be your shop window.
-It will be your front to attract clients.
+If you’re looking to start a coaching business in the online world, then your website will be your shop window, your virtual storefront to attract coaching clients.

-As such, your online coaching website needs not only to impress people but be able to convert target audience onto your newsletter list, and then into new clients.
+As such, it needs not only to impress people, but be able to convert target audience onto your newsletter list, and then into new clients.

-My website is the engine of my coaching business, and almost all of my paying clients come from it in some way, shape, or form.
+My website is the hub of my coaching business, and almost all of my paying clients come from it in some way, shape, or form.

-The same applies to you, and you cannot afford to roll the dice if you want to become a fully booked coach.
+The same applies to you; you cannot afford to roll the dice if you want to become a fully booked coach.

-Nobody will call you to say that they’re not sure what your coaching niche is, didn’t resonate with your unprofessional selfie, or didn’t fully understand how you could help them.
+Nobody will call you to say that they’re unsure what your coaching niche is, didn’t resonate with your unprofessional selfie, or didn’t fully understand how you could help them.

-If you’re a good designer, understand UX (user experience) and UI (user interface), and understand the basics of SEO, then you can do it yourself.
+If you’re a good designer, understand UX (user experience) and UI (user interface), and understand the basics of SEO for coaches , then you can do it yourself.

-If you have literally none of those skills and no money, then do one of these three things.
+If you have none of those skills and no money, do one of these three things.

 - Put things on hold until you can save some money.
-Whether you pay for a website or not, you do need cash to run a business.
+Whether you pay for a website or not, you still need cash to run a coaching practice.

 - Find a designer who would be willing to exchange services.
-I have done this many times for all sorts of things, including three websites.
+I have exchanged services many times for all sorts of things, including three websites and two lots of photography.

-- Go on a site like UpWork or Fiverr and see if you can find a young up-and-coming designer who looks like she does good work but is still cheap because she hasn’t built enough work history yet.
+- Go on a site like UpWork or Fiverr and see if you can find a young up-and-coming designer who looks like they do good work but are still cheap because they haven’t built enough work history yet.

 This is really important because we are at a stage in the evolution of the internet where you’re probably better off not having a website than one that’s awful—and I’m not even joking.